 EMDR & Play Therapy

 Many clinicians use play therapy when treating children; however, play therapy alone is not always enough for children to really work through their issues.
-EMDRIA-Approved Consultant Cherilyn Rowland Petrie offers advanced EMDR trainings on working with kids and teens who have complex trauma.
+EMDRIA-Approved Consultant Cherilyn Rowland Petrie offers advanced EMDR therapy for complex trauma in children.
 She explains how an EMDR therapist might interpret a child’s play habits differently than a therapist who is not trained in EMDR: “Play therapists expect that the child’s world will be expressed in symbolic play.
 EMDR therapists would see in that same play the child’s activated memory networks, with associated thoughts, feelings, sensory information, and body sensations” (Rowland Petrie, 2021).
 Integrating EMDR with play therapy is a really great way to keep young children engaged in their healing process.
 The child has to want to be there and has to want to engage in the therapy––otherwise there is a possibility for relapse and further issues.
 Children learn through experimenting and hands-on experiences.
 Pairing EMDR and play therapy not only encourages this creativity but also provides children with control over their environment that they may otherwise not have.

 By Lara Boerth-Dryden